SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Now it’s your turn to decide.
 Do the pros outweigh the cons?
 Will Blink work in your home setup?

 With the extended-life batteries included in every Blink camera (except Blink Mini), you’ll get about two years of battery life with typical use.
-From what I’ve seen, that’s a whole lot of battery life in one charge.
+From what we’ve seen, that’s a whole lot of battery life in one charge.

 Since they’re owned by the same company, Blink and Alexa play well together.
 You can set up your Blink cameras to use voice commands through an Amazon Echo.
 It does not work as smoothly with Google Assistant, though.